nguyentran0212/nguyentran0212.github.io/landing.md

 					<h3>Cloud-based Testbed for Blockchain Networks</h3>
 				</header>
 				<p>As blockchain technologies become mainstream, more businesses and governments have been exploring the idea of integrating blockchain into their systems.
 The increased maturity of blockchain platforms makes it possible for these parties to design and deploy their own blockchain network.
 While self-deployed networks allow for more flexibility, they also present new design challenges for architects, such as distributing various components of a blockchain network to participants and choosing a suitable protocol.</p>
-				<p>The goal of this project is to close the feedback loop by allowing architects to quickly deploy and evaluate their network, prior to the official roll out. </p>
+				<p>The goal of this theme is to close the feedback loop by allowing architects to quickly deploy and evaluate their network, prior to the official roll out. </p>
-				<p>Various research projects at final-year, honour, and master level related to this project are available.
-Contact me for more information.</p>
 				<!-- <ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->